 It must be underlined that this is not a right but rather a benefit that “may be” allocated to applicants in need by PMM on discretionary basis.
 PMM should put in place implementation guidelines, which may include guidance as to the specific criteria and procedure by which an applicant would be identified as “in need” for the purposes of financial allowance.
 In this regard, applicants are required to keep the competent PDMM informed of their up-to-date employment status, income, any real estate or other valuables acquired.[5]
 This indicates that such information may be a factor in the assessment of necessity for the purpose of financial allowance.
 However, there is currently no implementation of Article 89(5) LFIP, and therefore the possibility of financial allowance to international protection applicants by the state remains only theoretical to date.

-LGBTQI+ and other ex-minors benefit from UNHCR’s fund and receive pocket money of around 2,300 TRY (80 EUR) a month.
-The cash support covers four types of vulnerable groups: 1-) ex-minors 2-) transgender minors 3-) victims of gender-based violence 4-) intersex people; and is provided when they leave state premises.[6]
+LGBTQI+ and other ex-minors benefit from UNHCR’s fund and receive pocket money of around 6,000 TRY (130 EUR) a month.
+The cash support covers four types of vulnerable groups: 1-) ex-minors 2-) transgender minors 3-) survivors of gender-based violence 4-) intersex people; and is provided when they leave state premises.[6]
+Like all UNHCR cash assistance programmes, this support also ended in May 2025 due to funding cuts earlier in the year.

 Social assistance and benefits